What’s Hot in 2017 – from IRS.gov

 Examples of recent scams include:

 - Fake IRS tax bills related to the Affordable Care Act.
-Generally, the scam involves a fraudulent version of CP2000 notices for tax year 2015.
+Generally, the scam involves a fraudulent version of CP2000 notices.
 See more.
-Link works

 - Telephone scammers targeting students and parents during the back-to-school season and demanding payments for non-existent taxes, such as the “federal student tax.”
 See more.
 Link works